 The cooktop also has basic safety functions like going on stand-by mode if the cookware is not placed on the cooktop within a minute of removal; alerts when cookware is not in place or in cases of overheating.

-Overall, with responsive buttons, easy to use interface, quick cooking and superior safety functions, Amazon Basics is an economical, yet superior option to consider.
+Overall, with responsive buttons, an easy-to-use interface, quick cooking, and superior safety functions, Amazon Basics is an economical, yet superior option to consider.

 Bajaj Majesty ICX Pearl 1900W Induction Cooktop